 - 1. Where a Member State has reasonable grounds for believing that a specific substance not listed in the Annex I or II could be used for the illicit manufacture of explosives, it may restrict or prohibit the making available, possession and use of that substance, or of any mixture or substance containing it, or it may provide that the substance be subject to the reporting of suspicious transactions in accordance with Article 9. - 2.
 Where a Member State has reasonable grounds for believing that a specific substance listed in Annex I could be used for the illicit manufacture of explosives, at a concentration equal to or lower than the limit values set out laid down in column 2 or 3 of the table in Annex I, it may further restrict or prohibit the making available, possession and use of that substance by imposing a lower concentration limit value. - 3.
 Where a Member State has reasonable grounds for establishing a concentration limit value above which a substance listed in Annex II should be subject to the restrictions otherwise applying to restricted explosives precursors, it may restrict or prohibit the making available, possession and use of that substance by imposing a maximum permitted concentration. - 4.
-A Member State restricting or prohibiting substances in accordance with paragraph 1, 2 or 3 shall immediately inform the Commission and the other Member States thereof, giving its reasons. - 5.
+A Member State restricting or prohibiting substances in accordance with paragraph 1, 2 or 3 shall immediately inform the Commission and the other Member States thereof, giving its reasons. - 4a.
+The Member State restricting or prohibiting substances in accordance with paragraph 1, 2 or 3 shall raise awareness among economic operators and online marketplaces in the territory of that Member State of such restrictions or prohibitions. - 5.
 In the light of the information communicated pursuant to paragraph 4, the Commission shall immediately examine whether to prepare amendments to the Annexes in accordance with Article 15(1) or to prepare a legislative proposal to amend the Annexes.
 The Member State concerned shall, where appropriate, amend or repeal its national measures to take account of any such amendment to the Annexes. - 6.
 Without prejudice to paragraph 5, the Commission may, after consulting the Member State and, if appropriate, third parties, decide take a decision within 60 days of receipt of the information from the Member State, that the measure taken by the Member State is not justified, and require request the Member State to withdraw it revoke or amend the provisional measure.

-7. Measures previously notified by Member States to the Commission under Article 13(6) of Regulation (EU) No 98/2013 shall be unaffected by this Article.
+The Member State concerned shall raise awareness among economic operators and online marketplaces in the territory of that Member State of such decisions. - 7.
+Measures previously notified by Member States to the Commission prior to [insert: date of application] under Article 13(6) of Regulation (EU) No 98/2013 shall be unaffected by this Article.